Express Entry to Canada

 - Language skills;

 - Spouse or common-law partner

-The higher applicants’ scores on the CRS, the better their chances of becoming a permanent resident of Canada.
+The higher the applicants’ scores on the CRS, the better their chances of becoming a permanent resident of Canada.
 The highest you can score on this system is 1,200 points.

-Another way to increase your score is through Core Human Capital Factors (600 Points) This awards points for education qualifications like certificates, diplomas and degrees.
+Another way to increase your score is through Core Human Capital Factors (600 Points).
+This awards points for education qualifications like certificates, diplomas and degrees.
 The higher your educational qualifications, the better the score you will receive.

 If you apply with your spouse or common-law partner it can also help increase your score, if they have the correct work experience and educational background.
 Having more work experience can also have an impact on CRS results.

 Language skills are a great way to increase CRS scores.
 The higher applicants score on recognized French and English test like IELTS, TEF and CELPIP, the better the results.
 In total, language skills can add an extra 150 points.